ipspace/blog/content/posts/2020/03/ipspace-blog-runs-on-hugo.md

 Even though I tried to test the setup as much as possible, there might be other broken bits and pieces.
 If you find them, please [contact me](https://www.ipspace.net/Contact#Fan) (for obvious reasons you can't write a comment ;).

+#### Already fixed

+Of course I missed a few things (or thought they could wait for a bit longer).
+Here are the fixes already put in place:

+* Atom and RSS feeds work (had to change the URLs, but that shouldn't impact you if you used feed.ipspace.net URL in your RSS reader)
+* Replaced links to ioshints.blogspot.com and blog.ioshints.into.
+It's so nice when you could write a script that traverses the whole directory tree and fixes stuff ;)
+* Replaced links to category pages in blog posts

 ## In case you want to know more...

 It wasn't exactly an easy journey.
 Being of a slightly masochistic persuasion I used Python (instead of Perl) to develop all the glue I needed, including: